keremdayi2/website/src/research.md

 <!-- * **Dayı, Arif Kerem**, Volkan Rodoplu, Mert Nakip, Buse Pehlivan, and Cüneyt Güzeliş.
 [Multi-Channel Subset Iteration with Minimal Loss in Available Capacity (MC-SIMLAC) Algorithm for Joint Forecasting-Scheduling in the Internet of Things.](https://isyou.info/jowua/papers/jowua-v13n2-3.pdf) Journal of Wireless Mobile Networks, Ubiquitous Computing, and Dependable Applications 13, no. 2 (2022). -->

-You can also see a full list of my research projects on my [Google Scholar](https://scholar.google.com/citations?user=PzQ0aAsAAAAJ&hl=en&oi=ao) page.